École nationale de cirque: Circus and High School Studies Program

 This arts/academic program is offered to students in Grades 7 through 11.
 It combines required academic subjects as outlined by the Quebec secondary school curriculum with professional training in the circus arts.
 After obtaining their high school diploma, students pursue higher education through the Diploma of Collegial Studies in Circus Arts (DEC) program.

 The following academic subjects are taught as outlined by the secondary teaching schedule of the Quebec Ministry of Education: French, English, mathematics, science and technology, human biology, geography, social studies, history, economics, career choice, morality instruction and personal and social development.
 Disciplines taught during the program are dance, acting, physical preparation, manipulation, balancing, acrobatics and aerials.
 French is the language of instruction for both academic subjects and circus art training.
-However, the School's French immersion program favors Canadian students who have not previously attended a French-language school.
+In addition, the School's French immersion program favors Canadian students who have not previously attended a French-language school.

 Diploma of Collegial Circus School Studies

-This 3-year program marks the pinnacle of higher education in the circus arts and leads directly to a professional career.
+This 3-year program provides higher education in the circus arts and can lead directly to a professional career.
 Graduates receive a college diploma, Diploma of Collegial Studies in Circus Arts or DEC, from the Quebec Ministry of Education.
 Intended for Canadian and French students who have completed their high school studies, the program combines specialized training in the circus and theatre arts with a general college education.

 The general education component includes courses in literature (French or English), philosophy and a second language.
 Specialized training in circus arts, technical courses: physical conditioning, dance, acting, voice and music, performance and creation as well as basic and advanced techniques of aerials, acrobatics, balancing and manipulation.

 Theory courses: circus history, applied anatomy, methodology, health and safety, staging techniques and career management.
 Training is given in French.